NCAR/AVAPS-adi-hdl/docs/library/i3c_controller/interface.rst

 Instruction Set Specification
 --------------------------------------------------------------------------------

-The I3C Controller instruction set is a pair of 32-bit instruction set (command 0 and command 1).
+The I3C Controller instruction set is a pair of 32-bit command descriptors (command 0 and command 1), with the latter present only for some command 0 values.

 .. _i3c_controller command_descriptors: